CHEWY OAT COOKIES WITH MAPLE FILLING

 - Melt copha in saucepan over low heat.

 - Spoon mixture evenly into 24 patty papers and set in fridge.
-Enjoy!

-ANZAC SLICE
+ANZAC slice

-This is one of our family's favourites.
-Here is a link to the recipe www.taste.com.au/recipes/22346/anzac+slice
+This is one of our family's favourites

 Ingredients

-- 250gm choc-chip cookies, cut into 2cm pieces
+- 250gm choc-chip cookies, broken into 2cm pieces

 - ½ cup roasted unsalted peanuts, chopped

-- ½ cup sultanas, chopped
+- ½ cup sultanas

-- 1/4 cup cocoa powder, sifted
+- ¼ cup cocoa powder, sifted

-- 100g unsalted butter, chopped
+- 100gm unsalted butter, chopped

-- 180g dark chocolate, chopped
+- 180gm dark chocolate, chopped

 - Cocoa powder, for dusting

-- 120g dark chocolate, chopped
+- 120gm dark chocolate, chopped

-- 50g unsalted butter, chopped
+- 50gm unsalted butter, chopped

-- Make chocolate ganache: Place chocolate and butter in a small saucepan over low heat.
-Cook, stirring, for 1 to 2 minutes or until smooth.
-Remove from heat.
-Stand for 5 minutes.
-Spread ganache over slice.
-Refrigerate for 2 hours or until set.
-Lift slice from pan.
-Dust with cocoa powder.
-Cut into 24 squares.
-Serve.
+- Make chocolate ganache.
+Place chocolate and butter in a small saucepan over low heat.
+Cook, stirring for 1 to 2 minutes, or until smooth.
+Remove from heat and allow to stand for 5 minutes.

 Ingredients